Alphaz0r/SGBD/README.md

 # SGBD Project

 Welcome !
-This github project is a school project, I'm currently studying and learning git.
+This github project is a school project, I'm currently studying IT Data management and learning git.

 ## Requirements